The university welcomes applications from international and EU students.

 If you wish to accept the offer, please sign and return the acceptance of place, accompanied by the pre-registration deposit.

 As soon as you fulfil any academic conditions of your offer, it is important you send us your documentation, so that we can qualify your offer as unconditional.
-Following this, we can initiate the process assisting you to obtain your Confirmation of Acceptance of Studies (CAS) reference number, you will be sent a CAS checking sheet, which you must check, complete and return.
+Following this, we can initiate the process assisting you to obtain your Confirmation of Acceptance of Studies (CAS) reference number, you will be sent a CAS checking sheet, which you must check, complete and return as soon as you can.
+CAS checking sheets must be returned by 21 December 2016.
 We will then be able to issue a CAS statement containing your CAS number.

 Please note: All applicants making student visa applications from outside the EEA/EU, or who are already studying in the UK and applying for a new programme, require an electronic Confirmation of Acceptance of Studies (CAS) reference number instead of a visa letter.